nercms-mmap/RA-Lib/README.md

 # Agg-benchmarks
 Agg-Benchmarks is a benchmarking environment for Rank Aggregation (RA) algorithms.
 This website contains the current benchmarking results have 21 unsupervised RA methods, 6 supervised RA methods and 1 semi-supervised RA methods, these algorithms were tested on our preprocessed datasets.
 These datasets cover the areas of person re-identification (re-ID), recommendation system, bioinformatics and social choices.
 The code of tested methods includes both classical and state-of-the-art RA methods that can be funded at https://github.com/nercms-mmap.
 As well as having all the experimental details and settings in this website.
-We also provide the corresponding .bib files for the RA researchers' quick implementation in writing their papers.

 If you want to add your own algorithm to improve the benchmarking system, please send a package of your algorithm code and a link to a published paper to waii2022@whu.edu.cn.